kagisearch/kagi-docs/orion/src/faq/faq.md

 Note that Orion uses Bookmarks bar that is separate from Favorites for more control, so you would need to copy bookmarks you want to the Bookmarks bar folder.

 <a name="wrongicons"></a>
-## Orion is displaying wrong icons for Favorites and Frequently Visited pages on iOS — how can I fix that?
+## Orion is displaying wrong icons for Favorites and Frequently Visited pages — how can I fix that?

 The easiest way to fix incorrect icons is to purge the websites cache.
 You can accomplish this with the following steps: